Are you ready to apply to Loreto Sixth Form College 2026/2027?

 Next of kin details

-That’s usually a parent or guardian — you’ll need their name, address, email, and phone number.
+This will usually be a parent or carer— you will need their name, address, email, and phone number.

 Your school history

-List the schools you’ve been to and the years you were there.
+List the schools you have been to and the years you were there.

 Your qualifications

-Include any grades you’ve already got, plus what you’re currently studying.
+Include any grades you have already obtained, plus what you are currently studying.

-Your nationality, whether you’ve got settled/pre-settled status, and any visa info if that applies to you.
+Your nationality, whether you have settled/pre-settled status, and, if you are not a UK citizen, any visa info that applies to you.

 Religion

-Just a quick note about your religion (if you have one).
+Indicate your religion or faith (if you have one).

 Support needs